oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 The following may be mentors:
 - Allan Zhou (@AllanYangZhou)

-The following are secondary mentors (will not be assigned a student, but will help other mentors when possible):
+The following are partial mentors (will not be assigned a student, but will help other mentors when possible):
 - Xinyu Wu (@wxyxinyu)
+- Bren Briggs (@bbriggs)

 ## Becoming a Mentor